-Want your wedding to have a killer soundtrack?
-Well you’re going to need the right person (or people) on the case.
-Remember, you’re entrusting your wedding DJ or band with your beloved playlist, the wedding songs for your father-daughter number and for your very first dance as a married couple, so getting it right is key.
-From setting the mood to staying within your budget, there’s plenty to think about before making the choice between a DJ and a band.
+Wondering whether to book a band or a DJ for your wedding?
+If you want your wedding to have a killer soundtrack, you’re going to need the right person (or people) on the case.
+Remember, you’re entrusting your wedding band or DJ with your beloved playlist, the wedding songs for your father-daughter number and for your very first dance as a married couple, so getting it right is key.
+From setting the mood to staying within your wedding budget, there’s plenty to think about before making the choice between a band or a DJ for your wedding.

-Here’s what to consider when deciding between a DJ and a wedding band.
+Here’s what to consider when deciding between a wedding band or a DJ.

 First thing’s first: your space.
 You’ll want to consider whether the venue you’ve chosen will work in favour of a live band.
 Some buildings don’t have the best acoustics, so a band may not be worth the investment.
 Also, depending on the size of your wedding venue, you may be forced to choose a DJ over a band.
 Remember, a DJ can work with an area about the size of a desk whereas a full band will need a stage-sized space to do their thing.
 This is something to figure out before putting a down payment on a venue if having live music is a make or break for you.

-The overall theme of your wedding is also something to think about.
+The overall wedding theme is also something to think about when choosing between and a band or a DJ for your wedding.
 If you’re hosting a vintage affair, a live band may help set the mood.
 However, if you’re going the more modern route, a DJ would blend in just fine.

-Once you’ve sorted out what fits into your budget and space, you can move onto the music.
-DJs and bands have both have their pros and cons in this area.
+Once you’ve sorted out whether a wedding band or a DJ fits into your budget and space, you can move onto the wedding music.
+Wedding bands and DJs both have their pros and cons in this area.
 A DJ can tap into a music library of hundreds of thousands of songs with the click of a few buttons, making it easy to please everyone from your top 40-loving teenage cousin to your grandparents.
 However, live music has better sound quality.
-On the downside, bands will typically stick to their genre and have a more limited library of songs to choose from, so you may not be able to please your whole audience.
+On the downside, wedding bands will typically stick to their genre and have a more limited library of songs to choose from, so you may not be able to please your whole audience.